gerryd/cookbook/content/recipe/dishes/oven-baked-ribs.md

 - 1 tsp garlic powder
 - 1 tsp mustard seed powder

-### Directions
+## Directions

 - put all the spices in a bowl (ideally a mortar)
 - mix and crush

-## Glaze
+# Glaze

 You can use any barbecue sauce as a glaze.
 The recipe below can provide some inspiration.

-I used double this recipe for 2.7kg of ribs.
-(TODO)
+I used double this recipe for 3 2.7 of ribs.

-### Ingredients
+## Ingredients

 - 300 g tomato ketchup
-- 4 tbsp white wine vinegar
+- 14tbsp white wine vinegar
-- 5 tbsp brown sugar
+-  5tbsp brown sugar
 - 2 tbsp pear/apple syrup
-- 3 tbsp honey
+- 23tbsp honey
 - 2 tbsp corn oil
-- 1 tbsp worcestershire sauce
+- 11tbsp worcestershire sauce
+- 1 /2tsbp mustard
-- 1/2 tbsp mustard seed powder (or 1 tsp real mustard)
-- 1/2 tbsp black pepper
+ seed powder (or 1 tsp real mustard)- 1/2 tbsp black pepper
 - 1 tbsp (smoked) paprika powder

-optional:
+-optional:

-- 1 tbsp lemon juice (more sour)
-- 1 tsp salt (more salty)
+- 1 tbsp lemon juice (more sour)- 1 tsp salt (more salty)
 - 1 tsp siracha (spicy)
 - 1 tsp garlic powder (garlicy)

-### Directions
+## Directions

 - in a pan, mix all the ingredients
 - stir while on medium heat